nordlinglab/COVID19-CovSyn/README.md

 ### 1. Initial Parameter Setting

-Run `All_parameters_for_data_synthesis.ipynb` to generate the required initial parameters and search boundaries for the Taiwan main island simulation.
+Run `parameters_for_initialization.py` to generate the required initial parameters and search boundaries for the Taiwan main island simulation.
+Run `parameters_for_training.py` to generate the required training data for firefly optimization.

 ### 2. Parameter Optimization (Optional)